wolethomas78/HR_analysis/README.md

 Project Overview

-- **Goal:** Build an interactive Human Resource dashboard to track employees who are not due for promotion, total employee by service year, total employee by job level, and                 employees who are due for promotion.
+- **Goal:** Build an interactive Human Resource dashboard to track employees who are not due for promotion, total employee by service year, total employee by job level, percentage of female and male workforce in the organization and employees who are due for promotion.
 - **Tools Used:** Power BI for visualization.
 - **Data Source:** Simulated employee dataset including:
 - Age